remix-run/remix/docs/future/vite.md

 #### Augmenting Cloudflare load context

-If you'd like to add additional properties to the load context, you can export a `getLoadContext` function from `load-context` that you can wire up to Vite and Cloudflare Pages:
+If you'd like to add additional properties to the load context, you can export a `getLoadContext` function from `load-context.ts` that you can wire up to Vite and Cloudflare Pages:

 ```ts filename=load-context.ts lines=[2,14,18-28]
 import { type KVNamespace } from "@cloudflare/workers-types";